To qualify for enlistment in the US Military, you must first travel to a Military Entrance Processing Station (MEPS) and pass a medical physical.

-- Medically Qualified.
-This means you don't have any disqualifying medical conditions, and can be further processed for enlistment.
+It means you don't have any disqualifying medical conditions and can be further processed for enlistment.

-- Temporarily Disqualified.
-This means you have a medical condition which is disqualifying right now, but won't be, once it is resolved.
-An example would be recent broken arm.
+It means you have a medical condition which is disqualifying right now but won't be, once it is resolved.
+An example would be a recently broken arm.

 - Permanently Disqualified.